DFHack/dfhack/readme.md

 * Units characters are summarized in great detail and conviently as they are focused.
 * Sorting of list of units is more powerful and simple to control.
 * Two extra column modes are included to reveal units physical and mental scores, and units conditions (pregnant, noShoes, needs doctor, wounded etc)
+* Integrated autolabor can assign outstanding tasks to selected units.
-* Colorful highlighting can be enabled to indicate which jobs and roles each units stats make them especially good or bad at (over and above their plain skill level which is displayed).
+* Colorful highlighting indicates which jobs and roles each units are especially good or bad at (over and above their plain skill level which is displayed).
 * A fair cheat feature is included so dwarfs skills can be revised immediately after embark since they are much easier to examine in keeper than in the embark preparation screens.
 * Keeper can also open and display the intresting details of the listings of pets, visitors and others, monsters etc. and can also nickname pets and visitors.
 * Keeper's UI has multiple refinements over the basic labor manager to make it easier to use often, such as persistent focus and selection.